 The Sport Management Education Journal encourages the submission of manuscripts in a number of areas as they relate to diverse issues in the field of sport management education.
 Studies using quantitative and/or qualitative approaches are welcomed.
 The journal publishes research and scholarly review articles in the field of sport management education.

-Authors should follow the guidelines in the Publication Manual of the American Psychological Association (6th edition; www.apa.org).
-Manuscripts must be submitted in English.
+Authors should follow the guidelines in the Publication Manual of the American Psychological Association (7th edition; www.apa.org).
+Manuscripts must be submitted in American English.
 All tables, figure captions, and footnotes must be grouped together on pages separate from the body of the text.
 Reference citations in the text must be accurate concerning dates of publication and spelling of author names, and they must cross-check with those in the reference list.
 Manuscripts will be summarily rejected if they do not follow the APA guidelines.

 Manuscripts submitted will be judged primarily on their substantive content, but writing style, structure, and length are very important considerations.
 Poor presentation is sufficient reason for the rejection of a manuscript.
 When first received, manuscripts will be evaluated by the editor in terms of their contribution-to-length ratio.
 Thus, manuscripts should be written as simply and concisely as possible.
 Papers should be no longer than 40 double-spaced pages (using one-inch margins and Times New Roman 12-point font), inclusive of references, tables, figures and appendices.
 The first page of the manuscript should include only the title of the manuscript.
 All manuscripts must include an abstract of 150–200 words and three to six keywords chosen from terms not used in the manuscript title.
 Line numbers should be embedded in the left margin beginning with the abstract to facilitate the review process.
 Line numbering should be continuous throughout the manuscript including the references.
-However, we recognize that in rare circumstances, papers intended to make very extensive contributions may require additional space.
-Prior to submitting a manuscript, authors should consider the contribution-to-length ratio and ask themselves: "Is the paper long enough to cover the subject while concise enough to maintain the reader’s interest?"
-(This paragraph is based on the Information for Contributors of the Academy of Management Review.)

 Please note that a blind review process is used to evaluate manuscripts.
 As such, any clues to the author’s identity should be eliminated from the manuscript.
 The first page of the manuscript must not include author names or affiliations, but it should include the title of the paper and the date of submission.